tomaverlaine/tomaverlaine.github.io/_posts/2026-02-14-otaku-basist.md

 **Xiao Lang:** The best one.

 **Zoo-chan:** Silly Function has a new tour planned for 2026, right?
 We're waiting on the announcement.
 And please come back on the show with Wang Yi sometime.
-That's all for today — this has been Girls' Phone Talk, I'm Zoo-chan.
+That's all for today — this has been Girl Phone Talk, I'm Zoo-chan.

 **Quanquan:** I'm Quanquan.